I hate moving. This is something my bees and I have in common when it comes to relocating. Bees don’t take kindly at all when you move a beehive.

 How Far Can a Bee Hive Be Moved?

-Consider this: Honey bees are not native bees in the U.S. That tells you then you can move bee hives across oceans.
+Consider this: Honey bees are not native bees in the U.S. That tells you that you can move bee hives across oceans.

 This great move was done at a time when air transport was left to winged animals.
-It’s actually trickier to move honey bees a short distance than a move across the country.
+It’s actually trickier to move honey bees a short distance than to move across the country.